parshakova/dl_rl_assignments/README.md

-# ML_assignments
+# Deep Learning assignments
-Homeworks from Deep learning course with Tensorflow
+Homeworks from the Deep learning course, implementations done with Tensorflow

 **HW1:**